Advanced Networking - Spring 2021

 syllabus will cover mathematical foundations of networking, including

-discussions of queuing theory, control theory, information theory, and
+discussions of queuing theory, information theory, simulation, and

-optimization.
-On the practical side, the syllabus will cover concepts
+traffic engineering).
+On the practical side, the syllabus will cover

-and designs related to modern network architectures and technologies
+concepts and designs related to modern network architectures and

 Additional information is available through the following links and